 In addition to this, RI criteria are integrated into BCPP's due diligence process within Private Markets and the company prioritises engagement with the general partners ahead of investment to ensure managers meet its requirements in this area.

-Key engagement themes are reviewed on a three-yearly basis using their Engagement Theme Framework.
-The key engagement themes set following the 2021 review are:-
+Key engagement themes are reviewed on a three-yearly basis using their Engagement Theme Framework and consulting with Partner Funds.
+The key engagement themes from 1 April 2022 are:-